 It might not have anything to do with the house itself, but rather, the area.
 The home is perfect but have you checked the flood risk of the area?
 Have you checked about the infrastructure, i.e. does the area suffer power cuts often?

 These are the types of questions that catch buyers out all the time.
 Yet, they can have the biggest impact on your happiness in the new property.
-So, here’s what to do when you have already agreed to buy but have not signed the contract just yet.
+So, here’s what to do when you have already agreed to buy a house but have not signed the contract just yet.

 Hire a professional!

 Any kind of natural event that could damage your home will be told to you.
-Finally, they will set up the meeting between your solicitor and the seller’s solicitor and agree to the terms of the contract with your legal team.
+Finally, they will set up a meeting between your solicitor and the seller’s solicitor and agree to the terms of the contract with your legal team.
 Their job is often overlooked but it’s always the external threats to the home that the seller conveniently leaves out.

 Fixtures and fittings